solemnsky/solemnsky-js/README.md

     JOIN: issued by server when a player joins
     QUIT: issued by server when a player quits
     SNAP: issued by servers and clients with respective assertion data
+		CHAT: issued by servers and clients; when issued by the server, has an id variable with the id of the player who sent the message to start with.